billsegall/asx-data/README.md

 a directory named asx-eod-data/zips/ and we should be able to work with that.
 Please contact me if that isn't the case.

-### older instructions

-The **raw** price and symbol data was previously obtained from [ASX Historical Data](https://www.asxhistoricaldata.com/archive/) and flattened and renamed for consistency.
-This raw data did **not** cater for splits and dividends.

-This data is still made available in the prices directory but is no longer used.
-Code for dealing with can be found in the repository history.

 ## ASX symbol data

 Symbol data can be obtained from [listcorp](https://www.listcorp.com/asx)